Semialgebraic decomposition of real binary forms of a given degree's space: Introduction

 In Section 5 we develop the goal of this paper, i. e., the semialgebraic decomposition of the real binary forms of a given degree's space.
 We denote $\mathcal{B}_d$ the space of real binary forms of degree $d$, similar to $\mathcal{S}^{\mathbb{K}}_{n}$ or $\mathcal{S}_{n}$ , used for $\mathbb{K}$ fields in general.
-In order to prove that $\mathcal{B}_d$ is a semialgebraic set (see Corollary \ref{Wr_semi}) we prove previously that the sets $\mathcal{W}^{(r)}$ (similar to $\mathcal{S}_{n,d}$ in the complex case) are semialgebraic sets (see Corollary \ref{Bd_semi}, based in Theorem \ref{Fr_semi}).
+We prove that the sets $\mathcal{W}^{(r)} \subset \mathcal{B}_d$ of real binary forms of real rank $r$ are semialgebraic sets (see Theorem \ref{th-semialg}).
 Our technique to demonstrate that those sets are all of them semialgebraic is based on Borchardt-Jacobi Theorem (see Theorem \ref{Bez}).
 The principal minors of bezoutian matrices $B_r(q,q')$ give us a system of conditions which determine the semialgebraic sets.
 The analogous decomposition in the complex case can be seen in \cite{CS}.
 Moreover, in order to calculate the dimension of $\mathcal{W}^{(r)}$ we can use the usual techniques in Real Geometry.
 This replies, in the real case, to the Q1 question asked by Carlini in \cite{C} for complex binary forms.
 In fact, for typical rank $r$, the dimension of $\mathcal{W}^{(r)}$ is $d+1$.

 As a by-product, in Section 6 we obtain the semialgebraic structure of the set of Waring decompositions of $x^{d-m}y^m$ for $1\leq m\leq d-1$; the monomials are non typical but very interesting forms (see \cite{CCG} for the complex case).
 Finally, we include the semialgebraic decomposition for $\mathcal{B}_3$ and $\mathcal{B}_4$ in the Section 7.
-In the end of this section, when we confront with degrees greater than four, we observe that the description of $\mathcal{W}^{(r)}$ becomes very complicated because of the length and degrees of the polynomials which define it.
+At the end of this section, when we confront with degrees greater than four, we observe that the description of $\mathcal{W}^{(r)}$ becomes very complicated because of the length and degrees of the polynomials which define it.
 Therefore we restrict the decomposition for degree 5 to one of the canonical forms that P. Common and G. Ottaviani have described in \cite{CO}.
-In EACA 2016 \cite{ADZ} we presented the semialgebraic decomposition for one of this canonical forms of degree 5.
+In EACA 2016 \cite{ADZ} we presented the semialgebraic decomposition for one of these canonical forms of degree 5.
 In \ref{canonical} we compute the semialgebraic decomposition of the second type of canonical form.